PR1EN10: Menu-program

 • Your solution must mimic the sample program as close as possible

-• The work must be built on the starter code
+• The solution must be built on the starter code

 • You are allowed to modify the starter code within reason.
 E.g. it might be beneficial to reorder some statements in the main function or add another parameter to the function GetIntInRange() .
 For any other modifications, think hard if they are necessary or useful!